Got to get away?

 Another COVID-19 travel safety question you should ask yourself is: Am I or one of my travel partners more likely to get Coronavirus?

 Certain occupations make contracting the Coronavirus more likely.
 According to the World Economic Forum, high-risk jobs include healthcare positions on the front lines, jobs in dentistry, teacher, flight attendant, childcare worker, and other positions where you come into close contact with lots of people.

-If you or one of your travel buddies work in a high-risk occupation, get tested before going—even if you don’t have symptoms.
+If you or one of your travel buddies work in a high-risk occupation, get vaccinated AND get tested before going—even if you don’t have symptoms.
 Data suggest up to 80% of infections are asymptomatic or mild, which means you could easily have COVID-19 without knowing it.

 Moreover, while you’re on the road, adhere to the COVID-19 travel safety advice: